varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/markets.md

 The matching algorithms used on electronic exchanges are important components that have a great impact on the efficiency, [liquidity](https://en.wikipedia.org/wiki/Market_liquidity) and prices of the instruments being traded on the market.
 Thus, there are a variety of algorithms for order matching.
 The most common matching algorithms are the Pro-Rata and Price/Time matching algorithms.
 Underlying each of these algorithms is a data structure called an [order book](https://en.wikipedia.org/wiki/Order_book), which collates the different types of orders that an excahnge can accept and allows matching to occur.

 ### Orders and the Order Book
 An order book holds list of orders on electronic exchange stock.
 Thus, it is a record of the the interest that buyers and sellers have in a particular financial instrument.
 A matching engine uses the order book to determine which orders can be fully or partially executed.

+There are several types of orders than can be placed in the order book.
+However, we are going to consider the three main types of orders, a market order, a limit order and stop orders.

+* __Market orders__: A market order is a buy or sell order to be executed immediately at the current market prices.
+As long as there are willing sellers and buyers, market orders are filled.
+Market orders are used when certainty of execution is a priority over the price of execution.
+Thus, a market order is the simplest of the order types as it does not allow any control over the price received.
+The order is filled at the best price available at the relevant time.
+In fast-moving markets, the price paid or received may be quite different from the last price quoted before the order was entered.
+A market order may be split across multiple participants on the other side of the transaction, resulting in different prices for some of the shares.

 ### Pro-Rata matching algorithm